Cidaas/SpringSecuirtyCidaas/README.md

 ```

->Create a ``applicationContext.xml`` file in your project configuration folder.
-Add the following code into the ``applicationContext.xml`` file.
-applicationContext-security.xml file is initiated in this file only.
+> In the ``applicationContext.xml`` the applicationContext-security.xml is imported.
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>